trellis-zz/kingdoms/content/about/info.md

 ---
 ## Hello.
 My name is Tri.

 This is where I write about tabletop role-playing games.
-I'll write about the Whitehack ruleset and the Yoon-Suin campaign setting, two gems from the Old School Renaissance.
+I'll write about two gems from the Old School Renaissance: the Whitehack ruleset and the Yoon-Suin campaign setting.